mruiz7797/double-seven-guitars/docs/README.md

 - Services Page: this will contain a list of services and corresponding prices and some videos and images of repairs completed by the business.

-- Contact Page: This will include phone number, email adress, facebook link, contact form and location information such as address and map.
+- Contact Page: This will include phone number, email address, facebook link, contact form and location information such as address and map.

 ### Skeleton - wireframes